AviatrixSystems/Docs/HowTos/config_PaloAltoAzure.rst

 As per this example you would need:

-- A spoke gateway in GCP (created in us-central-1) named gcp-us-central1-spoke1
-- A transit gateway in GCP (created in us-central-1) named gcp-us-central1-transit
 - Two spoke gateways in Azure (created in us-west) named azure-us-west-spoke1 and azure-us-west-spoke2
 - A transit gateway in Azure (created in us-west) named azure-us-west-transit
 - Enable Transit FireNet for azure-us-west-transit